bshastry/bshastry.github.io/_posts/2018-10-01-Evaluating-Dictionary-For-Fuzzing.md

 Some caveats: (1) Fuzzing window chosen for evaluation was short, (2) results focus on the coverage metric and not e.g., for speed of bug finding.
 However, this methodology offers a scientific basis for drawing conclusions which is pretty cool.
 Needless to say, I added Dict A in my PR to oss-fuzz and now I can say that (in a very limited way) my PR is based on scientific evidence ;-)

+### Acknowledgments

+Thanks to
+  - The authors of the "Evaluating Fuzz Testing" paper, check the [paper][2] out.
+  - Tim Menzies whose [A12 implementation][6] I used in this work
+  - My wife, Divya, for teaching me basic stats

 [1]: https://link.springer.com/chapter/10.1007/978-3-319-66332-6_2
 [2]: https://arxiv.org/pdf/1808.09700.pdf